felipebita/felipebita/README.md

 </div>

 ## Education and Research
-I have a bachelor's degree in Biological Science (State University of Campinas) and I'm currently working on my PhD in [Genetics and Molecular Biology](https://site2.ib.unicamp.br/pos_genetica_molec/en/node/129) (State University of Campinas).
+I have a bachelor's degree in Biological Science (State University of Campinas - UNICAMP) and I'm currently working on my PhD in [Genetics and Molecular Biology](https://site2.ib.unicamp.br/pos_genetica_molec/en/node/129) (State University of Campinas - UNICAMP).
 As an undergraduate student I had a FAPESP research scholarship to accomplish a project in the [Laboratory of Genetic and Molecular Analysis](https://lagm.cbmeg.unicamp.br/en/index.html) where I investigated single copy genes in sugarcane using bioinformatic tools.
 In the same laboratory I started my PhD studying plant breeding, more specifically molecular breeding methods and tools for polyploid species.
 During this time I acquired abilities to obtain, manipulate and analyze genetic and common data using programming and statistics.
 Furthermore, I have been studying Machine Learning algorithms to enhance plant breeding results and resolve business problems.

 #### Tools
 * **Operating system:** Unix(Linux, centOS, macOS) and Windows